Zeroeh/RotMG-Appspot/README.md

-If you have any contributions (new urls, previously unknown parameters, ect), feel free to submit an issue or pull request and I will be sure to credit you.
+If you have any contributions (new urls, previously unknown parameters, ect), feel free to submit an issue or pull request and I will be sure to credit you. **Hey!
+Don't forget to check new CONTRIBUTE.md guide**

 ## Root url